What Is the Rights Of People With Disabilities Act?

 4. Equal protection and safety in situations of risk, armed conflict, humanitarian emergencies and natural disasters – Disaster management authorities must ensure the inclusion of persons with disabilities.

-6. Reproductive rights – Persons with disabilities must have access to information on reproduction and family planning, and not be subjected to medical procedures leading to infertility without consent.
+6. Persons with disabilities must receive information on reproduction and family planning, and they should not undergo medical procedures that lead to infertility without their consent.

 7. Right to access the justice system without discrimination, with reasonable accommodation and support provided.